 That said, there will likely be refurbishments on at least some of the rides while you are there.
 Make sure to stay updated with what attractions are open in our Walt Disney World Refurbishment List so you won’t be surprised when you get there.

-There are no big scheduled refurbishments at Disney’s Hollywood Studios or Disney’s Animal Kingdom for the month of May.
+There are no big scheduled refurbishments at Disney’s Hollywood Studios or Disney’s Animal Kingdom for the month of May now that Expedition Everest has reopened.

 There are many changes going on at EPCOT right now, and they are working on a huge expansion of the park including splitting Future World into 3 separate areas.
 Expect construction to be everywhere at EPCOT when you go.

-Unfortunately, none of EPCOT’s biggest new attractions will be ready by May 2021.
-That means you’ll have to wait to experience Remy’s Ratatouille Adventure, the Space 220 restaurant, and the new fireworks show “Disney Harmonious.”
-If you want to experience those you should wait until the Disney World 50th anniversary celebration starts in October.
+Thankfully, most of EPCOT’s biggest new attractions will be ready by May 2022.
+You don’t have to wait any longer to experience Remy’s Ratatouille Adventure, the Space 220 restaurant, and the new fireworks show “Disney Harmonious.”
+All of these are a big part of the Disney World 50th anniversary celebration which started last October.

 If you want to learn more about all the New Disney World Attractions coming in the next few years, then make sure to read our extensive post on the topic where we explain each one in more detail.